-Members asked if, given that there is the possibility of more national events related to extreme weather and operational conditions, is the level of reserves held enough to deal with some of these incidents.
+Members asked if the level of reserves for extreme weather incidents is sufficient, given that there is the possibility of more national events related to extreme weather and operational conditions.
 The CFO explained that whilst the boat had been deployed and an immediate response provided, it was fortunate that the severe weather missed Shropshire this year.
 The costs of deployment to incidents out of county can be claimed back but the impact of these costs on the Service is relatively low.
 The greater impact comes from significant events in the county where costs such as wages for On-Call staff must be covered.